asafpelegcodes/docker_tutorial/README.md

 As previously mentioned when a container starts it runs a command to kick things off.
-In the case of NGINX and our sample personal website the default start command is `nginx -g 'daemon off;'` Until now the Dockerfile took advantage of this default inherited from the `nginx` base image To allow users to customize the personal website, building on and replacing the default command is necessary
+In the case of NGINX and our sample personal website the default start command is `nginx -g 'daemon off;'` Until now the Dockerfile took advantage of this default inherited from the `nginx` base image.
+This section teaches how to replace the default command to allow users to customize the personal website.

 #### Updating the default command
 * `CMD` is the Dockerfile directive used to set the start command
 * Add `COPY startup.sh .` to add `startup.sh` to the image
-* Add `CMD ./startup.sh` to the end of your dockerfile
+* Add `CMD ./startup.sh` to the end of your dockerfile, now `startup.sh` will run when the container starts.
 * This bash script will:
     * optionally replace the sample values in the personal website based on environment variables
     * delegate execution to nginx at the end